 You drive on an icy road, and skid toward a phone pole?
 If you steer away from that pole, you’ll probably be talking to your insurance agent soon.
 Steer into the skid and aim for the pole, you’ll straighten out and be okay.
 Counter-intuitive.

 The difficulty with counter-intuitive problems is that when you’re trying so hard to solve a problem, and failing, your natural instinct to “try harder” will make things worse.
 This can frustrate you and fool you into thinking there’s something wrong with you.
 Nope!
 There’s something wrong with the method you’re trying.
 It’s like putting out fires with gasoline!

 This site can give you much of the anxiety help you need.
-It will:
+Most of this website consists of free articles and videos that will:

 © 2010-2020 David

 Carbonell, PhD.
 Anxiety Coach® is a registered mark.